A biotechnology company working to enable a new generation of mitochondrial engineering technologies and therapeutics based on mitochondrial export

-Figure: MitoExporter can be customised to export mitochondria of interest, including those that were not engineered or transplanted.
+Figure: MitoExporter can be customised to export mitochondria of interest, including those that were not engineered or transplanted, or those that accumulated damage.
 Thus, MitoExporter could enable therapeutics based on combining mitochondrial engineering (inside or outside cells) with export of non-engineered mitochondria.
-Further in the future, MitoExporter could also be adapted to remove damaged or dysfunctional mitochondria.
+MitoExporter could also be adapted to remove damaged or dysfunctional mitochondria together with other cellular molecules and organelles, with a large potential to reverse cellular aging and extend our healthy lifespan.

 Please reach out if you have any questions or want to get involved.
 We are currently looking for co-workers, collaborators, and funding opportunities.